Master of Technology, 2002

 Ms. Jackson designs and tests flight simulators for this Fortune 500 aerospace company.
 “Flight simulators are like super video games,” according to Ms. Jackson, “I combine work and play.”

-Ms. Jackson leveraged her intern experience at Gulfstream and lab experience at GSU into a challenging and fun career opportunity.
-According to her, “The engineers who interviewed me wanted to know what I had built in the lab at GSU and what equipment I had used.
+Ms. Jackson leveraged her intern experience at Gulfstream and lab experience at Georgia Southern University into a challenging and fun career opportunity.
+According to her, “The engineers who interviewed me wanted to know what I had built in the lab at Georgia Southern and what equipment I had used.
 Having hands on experience made a difference with Rockwell, and that experience got me the job.”

 Integration & Test Engineer,